rosako/deggendorf_03_2021/ghidra/03_reverse_protocol/README.md

 2. Write a script that
 	1. Look for all the occurrences in the symbol tree
 	2. Gather the xref to the function
-	3. For each banned function print the function caller
+	3. For each banned function print the function callers
 	4. Rename these functions with `inspect_` so you can come back to them later